steckdev/Refactoring-Summary-CSharp-Extended/readme.md

 ## Chapter 5: Introducing the Catalog

 Format: intent, motivation, mechanics, and small C# examples.
 This guide links book naming to classic catalog entries in the repo.

+### Refactoring Record Format

+Each refactoring follows this structure:

+- **Name**: Clear, intention-revealing name
+- **Sketch**: Visual before/after code comparison
+- **Motivation**: When and why to apply this refactoring
+- **Mechanics**: Step-by-step instructions
+- **Example**: Detailed walkthrough with C# code

+### Building a Vocabulary

+Teams benefit from shared refactoring vocabulary.
+Instead of "clean up this method," say "extract method" or "replace temp with query."

+### The Role of Tests

+Tests are essential safety net.
+Red-green-refactor cycle:

+1. **Red**: Write failing test
+2. **Green**: Make it pass (quick and dirty)
+3. **Refactor**: Clean up while keeping tests green

+### What's New in the 2nd Edition

+Key additions and changes from Fowler's 2nd edition:

+- **Less class-centric**: Emphasizes functions and composition over inheritance
+- **Modern language features**: Uses C# records, LINQ, nullable reference types
+- **New refactorings**: Split Phase, Replace Loop with Pipeline, Slide Statements
+- **Updated examples**: All examples rewritten for clarity and modern practices
+- **Functional approach**: More emphasis on immutable data and pure functions

 ---